procom-dev/cf7-to-actionnetwork/README.md

 ### Does it works for forms sent out of CF7? ###

 Nope.
-The intention here is to integrate CF7 to Zapier (and another webhooks).
+The intention here is to integrate CF7 to Action Network (and another webhooks).

-### Can I use it without Zapier? ###
+### Can I use it without Action Network? ###

 Yep.
-We are creating a integration to Zapier webhook, but you can insert any URL to receive a JSON formated data.
+We are creating a integration to Action Network webhook, but you can insert any URL to receive a JSON formated data.

 ### My sent data is empty ###

-Please, go to [support forum](https://wordpress.org/support/plugin/cf7-to-zapier/) to get help.
+Please, go to [support forum](https://wordpress.org/support/plugin/cf7-to-actionnetwork/) to get help.

 ### How can I submit one form to multiple webhooks? ###